DEST-DOC/software-documentation/docs/source/modules.rst

 CONVEYOR - GUI and "integration platform", designed to work closely with DEST_analysers and DEST_optimiser, but also to help with various interfacing and automation tasks.

+DARCoMS - The Dynamic Adaptive Recursive Concurrent Multiscale Supermodule that calls upon DEST capability to run multiscale problems.
+Current implementation focuses on the Multi Timestep Integration (Subcycling) of subdomains

 The above is a "bottom-up" description, in terms of dependencies, but the interdependencies are sometimes a bit more complex than the above list suggests, though every effort should be made to keep the interdependencies as simple as possible.